IN A NUTSHELL

 Please note that we specialise in these countries because we know them inside and out.
 Because we are still afflicted with wanderlust, the country list continues to grow.
 While we have formed close relationships with the hosts who offer the horse rides, we also remain independent and will give you honest and impartial advice about which ride will suit you best.
 Since we don’t run the horse rides ourselves, we’re free to share an unbiased, genuine opinion of each.

-We can also book flights, travel insurance that covers horse riding, visas, accommodation and suggest itineraries for before or after your horse riding holiday.
+We can also assist flights, travel insurance that covers horse riding, visas, accommodation and suggest itineraries for before or after your horse riding holiday.

 So that’s us.
 We just love what we do.